Health Library

 What is a Living Kidney Donor?

-We accept adults that are willing to donate one of their kidneys to one of our pediatric patients.
-You can be a directed kidney donor, which means you are willing to donate to a particular recipient only.
-We also accept non-directed or altruistic kidney donors, which means you are willing to donate to any of our pediatric recipients.
+We accept adults who are willing to donate one of their kidneys to one of our pediatric patients.
+You can be a directed kidney donor, meaning you are willing to donate to a particular recipient only.
+We also accept non-directed or altruistic kidney donors, meaning you are willing to donate to any of our pediatric recipients.

 Directed Kidney Donor Guidelines

-• Your body mass index (BMI) must be less than 35.
+• Your body mass index (BMI) must be more than 18 and less than 35.
 A BMI calculator can be used to determine your BMI.

 • We prefer that your blood type be compatible with your recipient.
-If it isn’t, you have the option of entering the National Kidney Registry (NKR) with your recipient.
-If approved for living donation, you and your recipient are entered into the NKR in attempt to find a compatible pair to do a swap.
-In other words, you would donate your kidney to someone else’s recipient and their donor would donate to yours. ***There are no guarantees that a match will be found.
+If it isn’t, you can enter the National Kidney Registry (NKR) with your recipient.
+If approved for living donation, you and your recipient are entered into the NKR in an attempt to find a compatible pair to do a swap.
+In other words, you would donate your kidney to someone else’s recipient, and their donor would donate to yours.
+There are no guarantees that a match will be found.

-***These guidelines are very black and white.
+***Note: these guidelines are very strict.
 There are NO EXCEPTIONS!

 Kidney Donor Absolute Contraindications